Cultural Policy and Management

 To take up these challenges, our programme mixes theoretical knowledge in social sciences and practical exercises of project management.
 Betting on the advantages of learning by doing, it also emphasizes innovative pedagogical methods, offering case studies, workshops and "simulation" formats.

 - Comparative cultural policies

 - Fundraising & management of the cultural sector

 - Marketing of the cultural organisations & the creative industries

 During the two semesters, students will also choose courses from a wide list of electives in order to personalize their curriculum according to their own professional objectives.

-Graduates from the policy stream Cultural Policy & Management pursue careers in a variety of important positions related to cultural policy-making, cultural organisations leading or cultural projects managing in the public sector (local or national organisations), the private sector (companies and foundations working in the field of culture, consultancy, cultural sponsorship, private-public partnership) or non-governmental organizations.
+Graduates from the policy stream Cultural Policy & Management pursue careers in a variety of important positions related to cultural policy-making, cultural organizations leading or cultural projects managing in the public sector (local or national organizations), the private sector (companies and foundations working in the field of culture, consultancy, cultural sponsorship, private-public partnership) or non-governmental organizations.

 The English Track has a specific emphasis on international careers and marketing of the creative industries.

 Master in Public Policy:

 Jean-Paul Cluzel - Former French high civil servant and, since July 2016 Chairman of « Institut pour le financement du cinéma et des industries culturelles » (IFCIC).